krz4tw/Inverted-Pendulum-PID-control/README.md

 # Inverted-Pendulum-PID-control
 The goal is to create an PID controller for an inverted pendulum built out of a salvaged Inkjet printer.

-It´s using linear and rotational quadrature encoders found in the printer to dertermine the linear position of the cart and the angle of the pendulum.
+It´s using linear and rotational quadrature encoders found in the printer to determine the linear position of the cart and the angle of the pendulum.
 Its also using a salavaged photointerrupter as a limit switch.
 The motor is driven by an L298N Motordriver by an external power supply.